ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>How to Make Your Colleagues Fall in Love with Your React Applications.</blockquote>

 <h3>3.
-7 ReactJs Projects to Become a Better Developer - <a href="https://medium.com/javascript-in-plain-english/7-reactjs-projects-to-become-a-better-developer-98ca544bdf84" target="_blank" rel="noopener noreferrer">link</a></h3>
+After 5 Years with React, I Finally Understood useMemo (Hint: It's Not About Caching) - <a href="https://medium.com/classy-endevours/after-5-years-with-react-i-finally-understood-usememo-hint-its-not-about-caching-29fa32172061" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Classy Endeavors`**

-<blockquote>ReactJs is an Awesome Javascript library that makes building websites interactive and dynamic.
-It is useful for every developer, whenever…</blockquote>
+<blockquote>Like many developers, I assumed its sole purpose was performance…</blockquote>

 <h3>4.
-Building a Robust Next.js Application: A Deep Dive into Essential Packages and Configurations - <a href="https://medium.com/@vishnukumarsivasubramaniyam/building-a-robust-next-js-application-a-deep-dive-into-essential-packages-and-configurations-4e52a4a64afa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond the Spinner: Modern ‘Loading’ Animations for Your React Applications - <a href="https://medium.com/@Aayush-Kumar/beyond-the-spinner-modern-loading-animations-for-your-react-applications-8f0b61276ea1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishnu Kumar S`**
+✍️ **posted by `Aayush Kumar`**

-<blockquote>Introduction</blockquote>
+<blockquote>Add these React loading animations in 2 min to your project and make it beautiful and appealing.</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>